Michorlab/evo_sim/README.md

 ## Command-line interface and file types
 The command line call format is: evo_sim -i [input file path] -o [output file folder path] -m [simulation type] -n [number of threads]

 All of the above command line inputs are required.
-The simulation type is currently either "branching" or "moran".
+The simulation type is currently either "branching", "moran", or "sexual".
 If there is an error in the command line inputs, the program will print to the console and exit.
 If there is an error with the input file format, a message detailing the error will print to a file in the output directory with extension ".eevo".

 Input text files have a format detailed below and are of file extension ".ievo".
 Output text files have formats that depend on what data they are recording, and have file extension ".oevo".